Inline Skating Tricks for Beginners

 After 6-8 short strides, you start doing longer strides while at the same time distributing your weight a little forward.
 In the end, you assume the natural skate position: upper body straight and halfway forward over your skates and knees bent.

 The toe of the back skate stays some distance behind the heel of the front skate.
+This can be a little tricky to pull off at first.
+It’s a trick after all, but it’s doable, even for people who got into skating recently.

 Every inline skater must learn how to do the T-Stop.
 If you learn this stopping trick, you can stop any time you like without using brakes.
 Beginner rollerblades usually have brakes, but how will you be stopping when you start riding speed skates or rough-road rollerblades?
 That’s where the T-stop comes into play.